You are here

 This course is designed to build on basic language skills and to reinforce structure and vocabulary, while encouraging impromptu speaking, group skills, elementary writing assignments and creative presentations in Italian.
 Simplified cultural readings center on Italy today, Italian language films and guided conversational practice will expose students to authentic language in different contexts.

 Prerequisite(s): MLIT 102 or two-three years of high school Italian

-This course builds on the speaking, listening, reading, and writing skills acquired in elementary Italian courses.
+This course builds on the speaking, listening, reading and writing skills acquired in elementary Italian courses.
 It covers more complex grammatical structures and tenses to enable students to converse with more fluency and to approach selected readings on different subjects.
-Italian magazines, newspapers, and adapted short stories, video and films will be used as sources of information on contemporary Italian life and to provide subject matter for conversation.
-Oral examinations, skits, frequent contemporary assignments and class presentations will be integral parts to the course.
+Italian magazines, newspapers, adapted short stories, video and films will be used as sources of information on contemporary Italian life and to provide subject matter for conversation.
+Oral examinations, skits, frequent contemporary assignments and class presentations will be integral parts of the course.